How to Study History

 This type of note taking is a common problem among students who are so afraid they'll miss something important they write down everything their professor says.
 It's an especially common practice among history students who aren't sure what's important and what's not.
 The key to taking notes in history class is to write down only those things that are genuinely significant.
 But how do you do that?

 The following are keys to effective note taking in your history class.

 - Arrive at class having completed all assigned readings.
 The more prepared you are when you arrive at class the easier it will be for you to follow along and take good notes.
 Typically, your professor will discuss topics that appeared in your textbook.
 If you're already familiar with the topic being discussed, and took good notes as you read your textbook, you won't need to write everything down.
-As you listen to your professor lecture, simply compliment you're reading notes with new information and insights you learn during lecture.
+As you listen to your professor's lecture, simply compliment your reading notes with new information and insights you learn during the lecture.

 - Pay attention to which topics are important to your professor.
 Some professors are direct and will tell you which points and topics are more important than others, while others will not.
 It's your job to determine which are the most important points made during a lecture.
 If in doubt, raise your hand and ask.